bazelbuild/bazel/src/tools/remote_worker/README.md

 This program implements a remote execution worker that uses gRPC to accept work requests.
-It also serves as a Hazelcast server for distributed caching.
+It can work as a remote execution worker, a cache worker, or both.
+The simplest setup is as follows:

 - First build remote_worker and run it.